Associated quarkonia production in a single boson $e^+e^-$ annihilation: Introduction

-In our previous studies we already have investigated the paired $B_c$ production~\cite{Berezhnoy:2016etd}, the $J/\psi~J/\psi$ and the $J/\psi~\eta_c$ pair production~\cite{Berezhnoy:2021tqb} around the $Z$ mass within the NLO approximation considering only QCD contribution, as well as the production of $J/\psi~\eta_b$ and $\Upsilon~\eta_c$ pairs considering QCD contribution within NLO approximation and EW contribution in LO accuracy~\cite{Lesh:2021}.
-We have found that for these processes the loop corrections essentially contribute to the cross section values.
-This result is in agreement with the studies of other research groups investigated the paired quarkonium production in the $e^+e^-$~annihilation.
-As an extension of this study it was decided to investigate the electroweak contribution in NLO approximation to these processes and implement the derived calculation technique for bottomonia case: the $\Upsilon~\Upsilon$ and the $\Upsilon~\eta_b$ pair production.
+Our previous studies involved the investigation of the $B_c$ pair production~\cite{Berezhnoy:2016etd}, the $J/\psi \, J/\psi$ and the $J/\psi \, \eta_c$ pair production~\cite{Berezhnoy:2021tqb} around the $Z$ mass within the NLO approximation considering only QCD contribution, as well as the production of $J/\psi \, \eta_b$ and $\Upsilon \, \eta_c$ pairs considering QCD contribution within NLO approximation and EW contribution within LO accuracy~\cite{Lesh:2021}.
+The substantial conclusion from the listed researches is that the loop corrections for investigated processes essentially affect the cross section values.
+This result is consistent with findings by other research groups investigating the paired quarkonium production in the $e^+e^-$annihilation.
+As an extension of this study we investigate the electroweak contribution in NLO approximation to these processes and implement the derived calculation technique for bottomonia case: the $\Upsilon \, \Upsilon$ and the $\Upsilon \, \eta_b$ pair production.